pytorch/botorch/CONTRIBUTING.md

 ## License
-By contributing to botorch, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to BoTorch, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.